pace-neutrons/Horace/documentation/add/11_sqw_compression.md

 ### Benchmarking that needs to be done in the analysis phase of the epic

-- Check the ratio of empty to non-empty bins for a wider range of nxspe files on LET, MERLIN and MAPS.
+- Check the ratio of empty to non-empty bins for a wider range of `nxspe` files on LET, MERLIN and MAPS.
 This will give a more robust distribution of the fraction of non-zero signal.
 If there are a significant proportion of experiment with f > ~ 0.4 it will be preferable to hold non-zero signal and error as float32 rather than float64.

 - Benchmarking and profiling of the time to make cuts
 	- Generate some  ‘real-world’ sized sqw files that can be used for benchmarking, varying the:
 		- size of sqw files
 		- single and multiple detector files and instrument components (to exercise the overheads of accessing via unique object stores)
 		- direct and inverse geometry instruments (i.e. Mushroom)
-		- Need to be able to generate these dummy data on demand using developmnet versions of the compressed format to test timing improvements during development.
+		- Need to be able to generate these dummy data on demand using development versions of the compressed format to test timing improvements during development.
 	- ‘real-world’ cuts from ‘real-world’ sqw files
 		- Benchmarking and profiling on IDAaaS and local machines
 		- Lots of small cuts